Dash-Industry-Forum/DASH-IF-IOP/70-Services.inc.md

 Note: Support for [[#mpd-anchors|MPD anchors]] is an optional client feature - a service should consider clients that lack an implementation.

-The initial [=MPD=] or join [=MPD=] is accessed and processed by the client and, [[#clock-sync-feature|having an accurate clock that is synchronized with the server]], the client can analyze the [=MPD=] and extract suitable information in order to initiate playback of the service.
+The initial [=MPD=] or join [=MPD=] is accessed and processed by the client and, [[#clock-sync|having an accurate clock that is synchronized with the server]], the client can analyze the [=MPD=] and extract suitable information in order to initiate playback of the service.
 This includes, but is not limited to:

 * Identifying the currently active [=periods=] in the service and the [=period=] that contains the [=live edge=].
 * Selecting the suitable media components by selecting one or multiple [=adaptation sets=].
 Within each [=adaptation set=] selecting an appropriate [=representation=] and identifying the live edge segment in each [=representation=].
 The client then issues requests for the [=media segments=].